rezyandrean-plb/kwsg-cms/AWS_S3_SETUP.md

 4. **Images not displaying**
    - Check that the bucket policy allows public read access
    - Verify the S3 URLs are correct in the database
+   - Ensure Object Ownership is set to "Bucket owner enforced"

 ### Debug Mode